joaomelo/arc/README.md

 ## Process

 The development move by selecting a use case to implement and do the following steps:
-- If first of a family, write a  broad view of the use cases in a README inside the business module with focus on entities and flow.
-- Review the docs in contrast for the specific use case in the same README, if needed.

 - Brainstorm test headlines to circumvent the use case (happy path, exception, security etc).
-- Iterate over the testes cases implementing first the test and then the feature.
+- Iterate over the tests cases implementing first the test and then the feature.
 - Aspects are review with new tests if needed
   - exceptions
   - validation
   - i18n
-- The UI in implemented.
+  - ui
 - Reusability is assessed and implemented.

 ## Architecture